Mythilidharman/slot/README.md

 create a simple table using table tag

 ### STEP 2
-Add header row using th tag
+Add header row using the tag

 ### STEP 3
 Add your timetable